 Deep water soloing is a form of rock climbing on sea cliffs, which make up 60% of Malta’s coast.
 It relies on the presence of water at the base of a climb to cushion against falls, and a certain confidence about how to fall in water and climb without a harness is essential.
 DWS is the preferred climbing option for many climbers during the hot season – there is nothing more refreshing than dropping straight into the sea after a hard climb!

 4. Bouldering & Coasteering

-A wonderful way to explore cliffs, caves, arches and bays is with a kayak.
-Toned down compared to coasteering, but adventurous nonetheless … and you can go much further than you could on your own steam.
-A little practice and you’ve already mastered the hand paddles, and that’s all you need to focus on.
-Kayaks come in singles and doubles for a solo or shared experience, and allows space to store goodies so you could make a day of it.
+A wonderful way to explore cliffs, caves, arches and bays is by kayak.
+It’s toned down compared to coasteering but adventurous nonetheless … and you can go much further than you could on your own steam.
+With a little practice, you’ve already mastered the hand paddles, and that’s all you need to focus on.
+Kayaks come in singles and doubles for a solo or shared experience and allow space to store goodies so you can make a day of it.

 7. Mountain Biking

 Hiking gives you access to all those wonderful places where no roads even venture.
-While a number of recommended walking trails are laid out to help the visitor make the most of a hiking experience, there is no limit to where and how far you can venture.
+While several recommended walking trails are laid out to help the visitor make the most of a hiking experience, there is no limit to where and how far you can venture.

 10. 4×4 Jeep Safari

-Sounds exciting, doesn’t it?
-Grab your team and your gear and get ready to explore rural Malta and Gozo in a 4×4 Jeep.
+Grab your team and gear and explore rural Malta and Gozo in a 4×4 Jeep.
 You have a driver, but you ultimately drive your journey.
-Explore several kilometres of coast and countryside in comfort and with little effort – save it to enjoy a swim or take a walk at the areas you opt to stop.
+Explore several kilometres of coast and countryside in comfort and with little effort – save it to enjoy a swim or take a walk in the areas you opt to stop.